ospalh/3d-printing/ProScan Filmhalter/description_Minox.md

 Reflecta ProScan Minox film holder

-A film strip holder to scan Minox “spy camera” film with a [Reflecta ProScan 10T](https://reflecta.de/en/products/detail/~id.734~nm.69/reflecta-ProScan-10T.html) cheap-compared-to-drum-scanners film scanner i own.
-I think the predecessor, the ProScan 7200 uses the same holders.
+A film strip holder to scan Minox “spy camera” film with a [Reflecta ProScan](https://reflecta.de/en/products/detail/~id.734~nm.69/reflecta-ProScan-10T.html) cheap-compared-to-drum-scanners film scanner i own.
+This should fit both the 10T and 7200 models.

 This uses eight tiny 1 mm high × 2.4 mm ⌀ neodymium magnets to hold shut.
 They are not strictly necessary.